roberthenley/flutter_development_roadmap/README.md

   * Git (helpful)
   * DartPad (optional)

-  The App Brewery course covers development environment setup well, including iOS, but not including git.
+  The [App Brewery course](https://www.udemy.com/course/flutter-bootcamp-with-dart/) covers development environment setup well, including iOS, but not including git.
 They show how to get starting by pulling projects from Github, but not the important source code control issues like branching, committing, pull requests, and merging.
 Seek that knowledge elsewhere, because it will be required in a professional job -- and even on your side projects, knowing you have the safety of saved code versions helps.

-  DartPad is also a useful tool to know about.
+  [DartPad](https://dartpad.dev/) is also a useful tool to know about.
 Whether you use it or not depends on your needs, but most video courses will introduce you to it when demonstrating Dart language concepts.

 * **The Dart Language**
   * Dart basics: expressions, data types, identifiers and assignment, conditionals, basic looping. (required)
   * Objects: classes, properties, constructors, methods, and simple inheritance (required)
   * Functions: function declarations, positional parameters, named parameters, return values, callbacks (required)
+  * Null safety (eventually required)
-  * Code Style (required)
+  * Code style (required)
-  * Static analysis and linters, e.g. extra\_pedantic package (eventually required)
+  * Static analysis and linters, e.g. [extra\_pedantic](https://pub.dev/packages/extra_pedantic) package (eventually required)
   * Essential Dart Libraries: dart:core and dart:math (eventually required)

   This is the level of Dart knowledge that you'll get from a chapter in a Flutter introductory book, and it's all you'll need to get going.
-The AppBrewery course introduces Dart language feature as they are needed for the sample applications being constructed and it will take you to the minimum level necessary.
-So would _Flutter in Action_.
+The [App Brewery course](https://www.udemy.com/course/flutter-bootcamp-with-dart/) introduces Dart language feature as they are needed for the sample applications being constructed and it will take you to the minimum level necessary.
+So would [_Flutter in Action_](https://www.manning.com/books/flutter-in-action).

+  Null safety in Dart is newer, but it is available in Flutter 2 as of March 3, 2021, and it is _essential_ to learn it; although, it's not taught in the introductory books or video courses as of this writing.
+See [Null safety in Flutter](https://flutter.dev/docs/null-safety).

-  The "Effective Dart" section of the Flutter docs is your best resource about coding style.
+  The [Effective Dart](https://dart.dev/guides/language/effective-dart) section of the Flutter docs is your best resource about coding style.
 The IDEs will also help you adopt common coding conventions with warnings.
-You can enhance those warnings greatly with static analysis packages like extra\_pedantic.
+You can enhance those warnings greatly with static analysis packages like [extra\_pedantic](https://pub.dev/packages/extra_pedantic).

   You also need to know some basic Dart library methods.
 But you don't yet need to know deep Object-Oriented Programming or Functional Programming practices at this stage -- they will come along later.

-You're now ready to learn Flutter.
+There will be more Dart to learn later, but you're now ready to learn Flutter.

 ## Basic Flutter